Find Trade Colleges

 Top 10 Most Popular Precision Metal Working Undergraduate Certificate Schools

 Our 2023 rankings named Hobart Institute of Welding Technology the most popular school in Ohio for precision metal working students working on their undergraduate certificate.
-Located in the suburb of Troy, HIWT is a private not-for-profit school with a small student population.
+Located in the suburb of Troy, HIWT is a private not-for-profit college with a small student population.

 Of the 256 students majoring in precision metal working at HIWT, 93% are male and 7% are female.